Mike Shouhed Posts Cease And Desist Order Sent From Reza Farahan On Instagram

 Well, things just got awkward.

 Mike Shouhed of Bravo’s smash hit Shahs of Sunset shocked fans of the show by posting an alleged legal document on his Instagram.
-The new post is two separate snapshots of a Cease and Desist order Mike’s former best friend, Reza Farahan, sent him over some tee-shirt designs.
-It was known to fans for several months now that Reza had a major falling out with Mercedes “MJ” Javid over the birth of her son Shams and Reza’s treatment of her while she was in the ICU afterward.
+The new post is two separate snapshots of a cease and desist order Mike’s former best friend, Reza Farahan, sent him over some tee-shirt designs.

+It was known to fans for several months now that Reza had a major falling out with Mercedes “MJ” Javid over the birth of her son, Shams, and Reza’s treatment of her while she was in the ICU afterward.
 Mike’s drama with Reza is coming as quite the surprise, and as the former recently said, it doesn’t look like they’re “homeboys” anymore.

-According to Page Six, Reza is demanding that Mike stop selling shirts with his face on them on Mike’s website TrueGoldBrand.com.
-According to the Cease and Desist order, Mike does not have Reza’s consent to sell shirts with his face on them.
+According to Page Six, Reza is demanding that Mike stop selling shirts with his face on them on Mike’s website, TrueGoldBrand.com.
+According to the cease and desist order, Mike does not have Reza’s consent to sell shirts with his face on them.

 “You are selling and/or offering for sale articles of clothing misappropriating Mr. Farahan’s name, image and other indicia of personality,” the letter reads.
 “The selling and offering for sale of the Infringing Products violates our client’s unfair competition rights and rights of personality and public laws.”